ENG2340 – Nineteenth-Century American Literature

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Admission to the course is required to attend seminars.
+This course is not available for exchange students.

 Recommended previous knowledge